rbrandino1/basic-dice-betting-graphql-api/README.md

 - Used NestJS as nodeJS framework
 - Used Postgres as database
-- Used Prisma.io as ORM instead of Sequelize
+- Used Prisma.io as ORM

 Execution: